sqlumdash/sqlumdash/README.md

 SQLumDash is based on SQLite.
 Concurrency is improved by introducing the row lock feature.

 The data lock specification is changed.
 SQLite's transaction isolation level is Serializable.
 That of SQLumDash is Read Committed.
 When user modifies record in a table, a record lock is acquired.
 If it cannot get a lock, the query fails.
-If DDL is executed, a transaction is committeded forcibly automatically.

 You can use SQLumDash as same as SQLite.
 API is same.
 Currently, it is supported only Windows (build by MSVC).
 Linux will be supported soon.